SRA-SiliconValley/jalangi/README.md

   * concolic testing,
   * an analysis to track origins of nulls and undefined,
   * an analysis to infer likely types of objects fields and functions.
+  * an analysis to profile object allocation and usage
+  * an experimental pure symbolic execution engine (currently undocumented)

 An evaluation of Jalangi on the SunSpider benchmark suite and on five web applications shows that Jalangi has an average slowdown of 26X during recording and 30X slowdown during replay and analysis.
 The slowdowns are comparable with slowdowns reported for similar